 Author: Jeff Ord, ForkliftSafety.com

-Low cost air quality monitoring and testing with confidential reports logged over an 8-hour workday is important for record keeping should carbon monoxide in your warehouse become a health or liability issue.
-Quarterly testing is recommended due to seasonal temperatures, forklift usage and mechanical conditions such as tune-ups, worn out engines and leaking exhaust systems, all of which can be factors related to the incomplete burning of propane fuel which contains carbon, therefore elevating carbon monoxide levels.
+Low cost air quality monitoring and testing with confidential reports logged over an 8-hour workday is important for record keeping should you have a high concentration of carbon monoxide levels in your warehouse becoming a health or liability issue.
+Quarterly testing is recommended due to seasonal temperatures, forklift equipment usage and mechanical conditions such as tune-ups, worn out engines and leaking exhaust systems.
+All of these can be factors related to the incomplete burning of propane fuel which contains carbon, therefore producing high levels of carbon monoxide.

-If unacceptable carbon monoxide levels are detected, there are several inexpensive alternatives or options available.
+If unacceptable CO levels are detected in the warehouse, there are several inexpensive alternatives or options available.
 Installing a catalytic converter on a propane powered forklift can drastically reduce carbon monoxide emissions.
-A carbon monoxide detector with automatic sensors incorporated with ventilating fans or to automatically open and close a dock door can often prove effective.
-In some cases a simple tune-up is all that is required to meet the safety requirements and to reduce carbon monoxide to the required exposure limits.
+A carbon monoxide detector with automatic sensors incorporated with ventilating fans or automatically opening and closing a dock door can often prove effective.
+In some cases, a simple tune-up is all that is required to meet the safety requirements and to reduce carbon monoxide to the required exposure limits.

 1601 Carse Dr

 View Our Forklift